What Is Dormant Pruning? A Beginner’s Guide

 Which Plants Benefit from Dormant Pruning

-Most deciduous trees and shrubs thrive when pruned during their dormant phase.
-Ornamental trees such as crabapples, serviceberries, and redbuds all respond well to winter pruning.
-Shrubs like spirea, viburnum, and panicle hydrangeas also benefit from selective thinning during this season.
+Most deciduous trees and shrubs genuinely thrive when pruned during their dormant phase, and for many of them it's the single best window of the entire year to do structural work.
+Ornamental trees such as crabapples, serviceberries, and redbuds all respond well to winter pruning, developing stronger branch structure and better form over successive years of dormant season attention.
+Shrubs like spirea, viburnum, and panicle hydrangea also benefit from selective thinning during this season, since none of them set their flower buds until after dormancy breaks, which means winter cuts simply don't put next year's bloom at risk.

-Inland towns like Exeter or Stratham, where larger lots feature mature ornamental trees, often see the best long-term results from annual dormant pruning.
-Fruit trees, including apples and pears, rely on this timing to maintain structure, encourage fruiting, and reduce the risk of broken limbs during heavy snow.
+Inland towns like Exeter or Stratham, where larger lots often feature mature ornamental trees that have had decades to develop real structure, tend to see the best long term results from annual dormant pruning.
+Fruit trees, including apples and pears, depend on this timing especially heavily, since proper winter structure directly affects fruiting potential and significantly reduces the risk of limbs breaking under the weight of heavy wet snow later in the season.

 When to Prune on the Seacoast